CristianHuang/dogAPI/README.md

-# dogAPI
-Use of Dog CEO API
+# Using Dog CEO API